-- Verifies a patron's eligibility using the DoD ID Card (Military, Civilian DoD contractor assigned to the Garrison, Reservist/National Guard, Active Duty soldier on orders) - Determines services patrons needs (wait list, hourly, part day, full day, SAC, MS/T, SKIES, sports, etc.) - Explains age appropriate programs associated with patron's children - Conducts a search for care in CYS for immediate openings - Conducts initial and re-registration of patrons into all CYS programs - Explains wait list polices and assists with wait list placement - Determines patron fee category IAW with the latest fee policy - Schedules new patrons for program orientations - Sends e-News publications and messages and contributes to websites of interest to parents.
+- Verifies a patron's eligibility using the DoD ID Card (military, civilian, DoD contractor assigned to the garrison, Reservist/National Guard, active duty Soldier on orders) - Determines all of the services patrons need and want - Explains age appropriate programs associated with patron's children - Conducts a search for care in CYS for immediate openings - Conducts initial and re-registration of patrons into all CYS programs - Explains wait list polices and assists with wait list placement - Determines patron fee category IAW with the latest fee policy

+- Schedules new patrons for program orientations - Sends e-News publications and messages and contributes to websites of interest to parents.

 Items Required for Child/Youth Registration: Children/youth must be fully registered before they can use any CYS programs.
-Contact your local PCS Office to set up an appointment to complete your registration.
+Contact your local Parent Central Services Office to set up anappointment to complete your registration.
 Limited "walk-in" services may also be available.